Cardiopulmonary Resuscitation (CPR): Advice for Helping Patients and Families Decide

 - Do they care more about longevity or about comfort and dying peacefully?

-It is also important to remind patients that no matter their code status or CPR choice, it will not affect other aspects of their care.
+It is also important to remind patients that no matter their code status or Cardiopulmonary Resuscitation choice, it will not affect other aspects of their care.
 Furthermore, clinicians should remember that patients may make choices different than what we would choose, or from what we would expect them to choose.

 What Are Some Other Considerations?